Penn State University

 Faculty Advisors: Dr. Daniel Haworth, Dr. Jeffrey Mayer, and Gary Neal

 Since 1988, students, faculty, and volunteers at Penn State have participated in AVTC's to design and build fuel-efficient and production-grade vehicles.
-Now with 50 undergraduate students, veteran volunteers from past competitions and faculty advisors, Penn State’s team is aiming to train the next generation of automotive engineers and industry professionals.
-The team is split into five subgroups: mechanical, controls, electrical, communications and business.
+Now with 50+ undergraduate students, veteran volunteers from past competitions and faculty advisors, Penn State’s team is aiming to train the next generation of automotive engineers and industry professionals.
+The team is split into six subgroups: mechanical-engine bay, mechanical-vehicle body, controls, electrical, communications and business.
 While the engineering groups are re-engineering the vehicle, the communications and business groups are dedicated to educating the State College community about the importance of hybrids and fuel-efficient vehicles.

-The Penn State University Advanced Vehicle Team (PSU AVT) has designed a series plug-in hybrid electric vehicle (PHEV) fueled with E85.
-The converted 2013 Chevrolet Malibu will use a front-wheel-drive system powered by a Magna E-Drive motor with a 90 kW electric drive unit to supply the propulsion for the converted Malibu.
-For the auxiliary power unit, the PSU AVT will use a Weber MPE 750 engine fueled with E85, coupled to a UQM PowerPhase 75 generator to supply DC power to the high-voltage bus.
-The vehicle will use lithium-ion-phosphate batteries to form the basis for the energy storage system.
+The Penn State University Advanced Vehicle Team (PSU AVT) has designed a series plug-in hybrid electric vehicle (PHEV) fueled by E85.
+The reengineered 2013 Chevrolet Malibu uses a front-wheel-drive system powered by a 90 kW Magna E-Drive motor to supply the propulsion for the Malibu.
+The PSU AVT vehicle has an auxiliary power unit consisting of a Weber MPE 750 engine fueled by E85, coupled to a UQM PowerPhase 75 generator to supply DC power to the high-voltage bus.
+The vehicle uses lithium-ion-phosphate batteries to form the basis for the energy storage system..